 Kym is an associate consultant for Early Education and has worked with national training organisations such as Early Excellence.
-In the past she has been a maths trainer for the BEAM organisation (Be a Mathematician) as well as Strategic Lead for the Communication, Language and Literacy Development programme.
-Her international work has taken her to Shanghai, Singapore, Tokyo, Chicago, Kazakhstan, France and Switzerland and she is becoming a regular visitor to Finland, in order to develop her own professional understanding of the education system there, which she has a particular interest in.
+In the past she has been a maths trainer for the BEAM organisation (Be a Mathematician) as well as Strategic Lead locally for the Communication, Language and Literacy Development programme.

-Kym is also one of the admin team and keynote speakers behind the highly regarded Keeping Early Years Unique Facebook group, a vastly growing support network with a membership of more than 30,000, created for those wishing to develop child led, play based learning further in their schools and settings.
+Kym is also one of the admin team and keynote speakers behind the highly regarded Keeping Early Years Unique Facebook group, a vastly growing support network with a membership of more than 45,000, created for those wishing to develop child-led, play based learning further in their schools and settings.

 Kym sits on the editorial board of Early Years Educator magazine.
 As well as contributing articles for professional journals such as this she has co-authored a number of books including the widely acclaimed publication 'A Place to Learn' which has sold extensively both in this country and overseas.

 In 2013 Kym was commissioned by the Department for Education as an external moderator for the EYFS Profile and has sat on working parties responsible for the development of materials linked to the Profile.
 She has also been involved in two All Party Parliamentary Groups; those for Conception to Age Two, and for Parents and Families.